paritytech/parity-bitcoin/README.md

 ## Going online

-By default parity connects bitcoind seednodes.
+By default parity connects to bitcoind seednodes.
 Full list is [here](./pbtc/seednodes.rs)

 To start syncing the mainnet, just start the client